norabraskerud/the-circle/README.md

 # Social media Front-end

 ## Intro

 This is a Front-end for the Social Media API provided by Noroff.

 ## Installation

 Download this repository with your preferred method.
 If you downloaded the zip-file, please extract it.

 To install dependencies, run the command: npm install To build the front-end. run the command: npm run build

 ## When logged in, a user can:

 - Upload a profile and banner image, which is displayed on the user's own profile.
 - Change their profile and banner images from their profile page.
 - Create and publish a post that will be displayed in the main feed.
 - Edit their own post.
 - Delete their own post.
 - See a list of posts in the main feed.
 - Open a single post to see reactions and comments.
 - Post a comment to any post.
 - React with emojis to any post.
 - Display a list of other app users.
 - Visit another user's profile and see their following numbers and posts.
 - Follow and unfollow other users.
 - Log out of the app.

+## Getting Started

+Installing:

+- Clone the repo with GitHub Desktop.
+- Open the repo in Visual Studio Code.

+Running:

+- To run the app, run the following commands in VS Code

+Terminal:

+npm install
+and then,

+npm run start
+The app will be running through your localhost on port 3000.

+#Access

+Login

+- Enter a valid stud.noroff.no or noroff.no email adddress.
+- Enter password (the password must be at least 8 characters).
+- Register
+  Enter name (the name value must not contain punctuation symbols apart from underscore).
+  Enter a valid stud.noroff.no or noroff.no email address.
+  Enter password (the password must be at least 8 characters).

 # Getting Started with Create React App